shannonpileggi/code-review-for-analysts/README.md

 Code review is **not required** if:
 * you are an experienced employee and you are re-executing existing work with minimal changes (i.e., updated data).
-* you are an experienced employee and you are creating new work, but it has been agreed that there will be an alternative review process such as the clinical operations or data management team QCing the results.
+* you are an experienced employee and you are creating new work, but it has been agreed that there will be an alternative review process such as the clinical operations or data management team reviewing the results.

 Code review is **required** if you are a newer employee (<4 months) and for all other circumstances.